-IUHPFL began in 1962 when Mr. Munford, a former official of the Ford Foundation, approached Professor Merle Simmons, of the Department of Spanish and Portuguese, about using Ford Foundation funds to create immersion programs abroad for high school students.
+IUHPFL began in 1962 when Mr. Munford, a former official of the Ford Foundation, approached Professor Merle Simmons, at the Indiana University Department of Spanish and Portuguese, about using Ford Foundation funds to create immersion programs abroad for high school students.

-The goal of the new programs, as described by Professor Simmons, was the total immersion of talented high school students in a host culture and the development of their linguistic skills in the corresponding foreign languages of said host culture.
-Initially, three program sites were chosen: St. Brieuc in France, Trier in Germany and Oaxaca in Mexico.
+The goal, as described by Professor Simmons, was to create total immersion programming in the host culture, resulting in high proficiency in the target language.
+Initially, three program sites were established: St. Brieuc in France, Trier in Germany, and Oaxaca in Mexico.

-Over time, the program has expanded significantly, adding languages and sites with programs on four continents.
+Over time, IUHPFL has expanded significantly, adding languages and program sites on four continents.

 The program in Austria began in 2015 in Graz—the first German-speaking program in Austria.
 Graz is located in the southeastern Austrian state of Styria.

 The program in Chile began in 2014 in Viña del Mar—our first program in South America and newest Spanish-speaking site.
-Viña del Mar is located in central Chile in the Valparaíso.
+Viña del Mar is located in central Chile in Valparaíso Province.

-The program in China began in 2014 in the city of Hangzhou, China, located in the Yangtze River delta.
+The program in China began in 2014 in the beautiful city of Hangzhou, China, located in the Yangtze River Delta.

 The program in Germany began in 1962 in Trier and moved to Krefeld, a city along the Rhinenear Düsseldorf and Cologne, in 1964 where it remained for 50 years until 2014.
-Summer of 2015, the new German-speaking program site took place in Graz, Austria.
+Summer of 2015, the new German-speaking program was launched in Graz, Austria.

-The first program site in Spain was established in 1996 in the city of Valencia.
+The first program site in Spain was established in 1996 in the city of Valencia, which ended in 2013 due to the rapid increase of tourism in the area.
 The sites of Ciudad Real and León were established in 1999 and 2005, respectively.
-Oviedo, the fourth site was added in 2007.
-Due to the growth of the city and an increase in tourists, upper level administration at Indiana University determined in 2013 that Valencia was no longer an optimal site for an immersion program.
+Oviedo was added in 2007 to help accommodate the high number of Spanish applicants.